cbecraft1184/teams-meeting-minutes-prod/TECHNICAL_ARCHITECTURE.md

 ### 1.1 High-Level Production Architecture

-**Note:** This section describes the production-ready multi-scale-unit architecture designed for Azure Government (GCC High) deployment.
-The current development prototype uses a simplified configuration on Replit.
-See SCALABILITY_ARCHITECTURE.md for detailed capacity planning.
+**Note:** This section describes the production-ready multi-scale-unit architecture designed for Azure Government (GCC High) deployment during the 16-week implementation timeline.
+See SCALABILITY_ARCHITECTURE.md for detailed capacity planning and cost models.

 ```
 ┌──────────────────────────────────────────────────────────────────────────────────┐